 Before we can get started translating a plugin, we need to find one that is translation ready.
 This means that strings within the plugin’s code have been localized using the GNU gettext framework.

-Check out How to Localize a WordPress Plugin and Make it Translation Ready for the full rundown on how to prepare a plugin for translation.
+Check out Everything You Need to Know About Translating WordPress Plugins for the full rundown on how to prepare a plugin for translation.

 Developers don’t always create translation ready themes, so when you buy a premium theme make sure to check the plugin’s features list or ask the developer if the plugin has been localized.